-Because of data constraints, much of the analysis is focused on 1996-99, with some experiments carried out for 2000 as well.
-At present, it is hard to tell whether or not our findings for this period can be generalized to other time periods.
-However, the years we investigate are interesting, and include many major economic and political events that could have affected Israel's risk premium.
-These include terrorist attacks, advances (and declines) in the peace process, important political upheavals, and watershed events in the area of economic liberalization.2 However, as will become clear later on in our analysis, prior to 2000, virtually no major domestic events had any impact on the cost of Israel's foreign debt.
+Because of data constraints, much of the analysis is focused on 1996-1999, with some experiments carried out for 2000 as well.
+Many major economic and political events that could have affected Israel's risk premium took place during this time period.
+These include terrorist attacks, advances (and declines) in the peace process, important political upheavals and watershed events in the area of economic liberalization.
+However, as will become clear later on in our analysis, prior to 2000, virtually none of the major domestic events had any impact on the cost of Israel's foreign debt.

-Our sovereign bond data set includes weekly market yields on a 1995 Israeli sovereign bond with maturity of ten years, covering the period between 1996 and 1999.3 We have similar information for a large number of emerging markets, as well as an emerging market bond index provided by J.P.
-Morgan.4 In the analysis that follows, the risk premium is defined as the 'spread,' that is, the difference between a country's bond yield and the yield on similar US Treasury Notes and Bonds.
+Our sovereign bond data set includes weekly market yields on a 1995 Israeli sovereign bond with maturity of ten years, covering the period between 1996 and 1999.
+We have similar information for a large number of emerging markets, as well as an emerging market bond index provided by J.P.
+Morgan.
+In the analysis that follows, the risk premium is defined as the "spread," that is, the yield difference between a country's bond yield and the yield on similar US Treasury Notes and Bonds.
 All bonds in our data set are payable in US dollars and traded in New York, so that there is no exchange rate risk involved.
-For 2000, we have data starting only in March, and including weekly market yields on an Israeli sovereign bond with maturity of ten years, issued on March 2000.5
+For 2000, we have data starting only in March, and including weekly market yields on an Israeli sovereign bond with maturity of ten years, which was issued on March 2000.